-How to Increase Butyrate in the Colon?
+How to Increase Butyrate in the Colon

-It is possible to get butyrate from the foods you consume, but in looking at the average diet, there is generally not enough slowly-digesting fibers to produce the necessary levels with food alone.
+It is possible to get butyrate from the foods you consume, but in looking at the average diet, there are generally not enough slowly-digesting fibers to produce the necessary levels with food alone.
 That’s because a lot of the foods highest in resistant starch are not particularly appetizing, think cold mashed potatoes and white rice.

 Foods that do help boost butyrate include:

-- Cold rolled oats (try soaking oats in non-dairy milk overnight!)
+- Cold rolled oats (try soaking oats in non-dairy milk overnight)

 - Legumes (when cooled after cooking)

-- Cooled potatoes and cooled white rice
+- Cooled white rice

-- Underripe bananas and plantain flour
+- Unripe bananas and plantain flour

 - Whole grains